This post devotes a lot of space to the old commerical district and then the names of stores & shops

 an ornamental photo - Yo Chicago

-one month after the market crashed...
+before the market crashed...

 November 1928 Chicago Daily Tribune